Mobile Spa - Spa Parties - Corporate and Private - Serving the greater Toronto and Surrounding areas

 Professional Therapist

-Includes an all-natural Peppermint bath bomb soak, detailed nail and cuticle care, exfoliating natural sugar hand & arm scrub, a relaxing Ginger bread scented hand & arm massage, and finished with O.P.I. infinite shine polish.
+Includes an all-natural aromatherapy scented foot bath soak with detailed callus, nail and cuticle care, a relaxing foot & leg massage with a soothing citrus-scented cream and finished with an O.P.I. infinite shine polish.

 A Mini Facial incorporates the principles of a facial.
 Maximum results in a minimum amount of time.
-Cleansing, exfoliation, Masque and soothing cream.
-30 minutes.
+Cleansing, exfoliation, Masque and soothing cream, relaxing scalp and decollete massage.

 You can have as many guests as you wish for the same price!

 * Mention this promo when booking!
-Valid until March 31st, 2024.
-You can book before expiry date for future dates.
+Valid until August 31st, 2024.
+You can book before the expiry date for future dates.

 Products We Use